lumpiluk/sequestions/se_questions.md

   - *IL:* I just know my God exists.
   - *Q:* Does it concern you in any way that a terrorist with a competing God belief would say the exact same thing?
 - If this wasn't true, would you want to know that?
 (Source: [https://youtu.be/K4zFDZeBTYk?t=21m12s](https://youtu.be/K4zFDZeBTYk?t=21m12s))
-- Can people be mistaken about their memories / experiences?
+- Can people be mistaken about their memories/experiences?
 (Source: [https://youtu.be/K4zFDZeBTYk?t=23m20s](https://youtu.be/K4zFDZeBTYk?t=23m20s))
 - Is everything you've been taught true?
 (Has everything you've been taught been true?)
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - Do beliefs that give comfort make them true?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - Are feelings the best way to know if something is true?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))